-Here are a few of my favorite gift ideas for that active person in your life.
+Here are some of my ideas for Fitness Gifts.
 Let’s get to it!

 Head bands – They’re back and not made of terry cloth.
 Men and women alike are wearing head bands to manage sweat, stay cool, and look awesome.
 The brand I see ladies wearing is Bolder Bands (www.bbolder.com) and I love the Buff brand for both headbands and neck gaiters (www.buffusa.com). $15-$23

 A Rub Down – Active bodies need care and restoration, and, sorry, that homemade “1 Free Back Rub” coupon you gave last year just isn’t cutting it.
 I’m talking professional, therapeutic, problem solving, body work.
 My go to peeps are at Postural Performance Institute near 86th and Ditch Road.
 Experts on the body, how it works, and how to keep your body moving as it should. $50 for 30 minutes (posturalperformance.com)

 Sunglasses – From a person who is active outside, my shades are as important as my shoes.
 Sure, there are $5 sunglasses that you can lose, replace, repeat, but once you’ve worn a great pair of sunglasses you’ll never go back.
 There are many great brands and a large price range depending on the features you want (glass lenses, interchangeable lenses, light weight, polarized, etc.).
 My fave are Smith Optics for all activities and Wildcat Creek Outfitters in South Village, Zionsville has a large selection. $45-$230 (www.wildcatcreekoutfitters.com)